Dzvezdana/image-processing-basics/README.md

 ```

 [**presentation_perspective_transformation**](https://github.com/Dzvezdana/image-processing-basics/tree/master/presentation_perspective_transformation)

 Detects and centers presentation images.
+Steps:
+1. Convert image to Grayscale and apply adaptive tresholding.
+2. Smooth the image using median filter and find edges using Canny edge detector.
+3. Find and approximate contour.
+4. Find the largest contour that has 4 corners and check if the inner angles are 90°.
+5. Apply 4 points transformation.
+6. Save the output image.

 **Output**
 <p align="center">